 Thanks to the collaboration with Mubi and Europa Cinemas, we are happy to invite you – as the first cinema in Warsaw – to take advantage of a free three-months access to a streaming service presenting a selection of award-winning films as well as independent and experimental cinema.
 There are about thirty titles available to subscribers at any given moment and the selection changes regularly.
 To take advantage of the three-month trial period for new users, please register at mubi.com/u-jazdowski.

 Every year, many artists and curators from around the world take part in art residencies at the Ujazdowski Castle.
 The Residents magazine was created to showcase their work.
 Artists live and create here for many months and the culmination of their stay might be an exhibition, performance, or a publication.
 Sometimes the effects of their work are presented outside the Ujazdowski Castle, as in the case of the Lithuanian artist Lina Lapelyte, whose opera was awarded the Golden Lion at the last Venice Art Biennale.
 In the magazine, you will also find interviews with Polish artists who took part in art residencies in Palestine: Karolina Grzywnowicz, Joanna Rajkowska, and Jaśmina Wójcik.
-Their work will be presented at the exhibition Everyday Forms of Resistance, which we plan to open next year.
+Their work will be presented at the exhibition Everyday Forms of Resistance, which we plan to open in 2021.

 Obieg is a bilingual online magazine dedicated to culture and art, documenting global contemporary art.
 It combines critique, in-depth theoretical texts, non-academic investigations, essays, and images.
 Fifteen issues have been published since 2016.